aadhyanav/Recipe_Ratings/README.md

 <iframe src="assets/steps.html" width=800 height=600 frameBorder=0></iframe>
 We then use a permuatation test to shuffle the n_steps columns 500 times.
 <iframe src="assets/dist.html" width=800 height=600 frameBorder=0></iframe>
+The observed statistic is 0.71 and p-value is 0.0 because the distribution is so far from the observed statistic.
+This means we reject the null, and accept the null hypothesis.
+Missingness of description is MAR because description is dependent on n_steps.
+We reject null hypothesis that description is not dependent on n_steps.

 ## Hypothesis Testing